 Yogurt FAQ’s

-• When we say “feed” we really mean making your next batch of yogurt.
-Yogurt is alive with beneficial bacteria that feed on the lactose in milk every time you make a batch of yogurt, so you’re really just saving some of the old batch to culture the new.
-Yogurt cultures need to be fed once every seven days to keep the bacteria healthy.
+• Yogurt cultures need to be fed once every seven days to keep the bacteria healthy.
 We already know you’re not always going to be consistent about that, because life.
 But do the best you can.
 You can certainly go longer than that but you risk bacteria die off, and especially if you do it a bunch.
 Basically that means that doing it often will weaken the culture and possibly kill it.
-We find that yogurts we’re not using quickly enough can be used in muffins or other breads, mashed potatoes, and most recipes you’d use milk in.

 • Most mesophilic yogurts can be on the thinner side.
 Straining a portion of the whey from the yogurt can help!
-You can use a designated “yogurt strainer” like the Kleynhuis Yogurt Strainer Bag OR you can line a plastic strainer with unbleached coffee filters, add the yogurt, cover, and place in the refrigerator for a few additional hours.
-Once the yogurt is at the desired thickness, run it through a fine mesh strainer for a super smooth texture.
+You can use a nut milk bag OR you can line a plastic strainer with unbleached coffee filters, add the yogurt, cover, and place in the refrigerator for a few additional hours.

 Another way to thicken yogurt is to heat the desired amount of milk to 180 degrees Fahrenheit.
-Then cool the milk back down to room temperature between 70-78 degrees.
+Then cool the milk back down to room temperature between 68-78F.
 Add the yogurt starter and culture as normal.
-Sometimes we even will boil down the milk until it’s barely caramelized before cooling back to room temperature for a sort of “dulce de leche” yogurt.
-Y’all check that out - it’s super tasty!
+Sometimes we even will boil down the milk until it’s barely caramelized before cooling back to room temperature for a sort of baked yogurt.

 • Thermophilic yogurt cultures require a temperature between 90 and 110 degrees Fahrenheit to develop.
 It takes between 4 and 12 hours for the yogurt to reach the desired consistency.
 There are traditional recipes that call for as long as 72 hours incubation time, so if you forget about it, don’t sweat it!
 Just get to it as soon as you can and move on with your day.
 Head’s up about the long-aged yogurts: they’re quite sour!